 On November 2, 2020, environmental groups filed legal challenges to EPA's 2020 ELG Rule in the U.S. Court of Appeals for the Fourth Circuit and the D.C.
 Circuit.
 These two petitions for review have been consolidated in the Fourth Circuit.
 The Court is still considering a contested motion by Utility Water Act Group (UWAG) to transfer the case to the U.S. Court of Appeals for the Fifth Circuit, where litigation over the 2015 ELG Rule remains pending.
-The 2020 ELG rule case continues to be held in abeyance.
-The Court's April 8, 2022 order explains that the case will remain in abeyance for as long as it takes the agency to complete its forthcoming rulemaking to reconsider previously promulgated regulations.
+The 2020 ELG rule case continues to be held in abeyance, in large part because EPA announced in August 2021 that it intended to reconsider aspects of the 2020 ELG Rule.
+An April 8, 2022, order from the Court explains that the case will remain in abeyance for as long as it takes the agency to complete the aforementioned rulemaking to reconsider previously promulgated regulations.
 The order also requires EPA to submit rulemaking status updates every 30 days and inform the Court once the rulemaking is complete.
-On November 23, 2022, EPA provided a status update stating that OMB intends to initiate interagency review of the proposed rule in December 2022 and EPA anticipates the proposed rule will be ready for issuance in early 2023.
-Despite these legal actions, the applicable requirements of the 2015 ELG Rule and the 2020 ELG Rule remain in effect.
+EPA has submitted status updates in accordance with the Court's April 8, 2022 order and will continue to do so until the agency's new rulemaking is finalized.